Psychological vs Psychiatric Evaluation And Treatment

 Also, treatment by a psychotherapist is usually more time intensive because it often requires weekly sessions, and sessions are normally longer than those with a psychiatrist.
 Psychiatrists generally see patients for shorter sessions on a weekly or monthly schedule to focus on medication management.

 Unfortunately, many people also make their decision based on their geographic location and ability to pay.
 Medication is more likely to be covered by insurance.
-However, there are several talk therapy options (such as online therapy through BetterHelp) that cost about the same as insurance co-pays for therapy.
+However, there are several talk therapy options (such as online therapy through BetterHelp) that cost about the same as some insurance co-pays for therapy.

 If you or a loved one is experiencing a mental health challenge, you don’t have to face it alone.
 Your course of treatment may involve working with a psychologist, a psychiatrist, or both.
 If you're interested in talk therapy, consider a service like BetterHelp.
 Research has found that online therapy is just as effective as in-person therapy in most cases, and it offers the convenience of being able to talk with a therapist from the comfort of your home in a format that you prefer.
 You can connect with a licensed therapist via phone or video chat, in addition to contacting them in between sessions via in-app messaging.